JMDKC/artangled-hugo/content/posts/2025-01-19-kim-herald.md

 In the self portraits, while Kim crops away most of his face, he always portrays, with exacting, relentless brush strokes, his [epicanthic folds](https://en.wikipedia.org/wiki/Epicanthic_fold).
 This is a natural feature for many east Asians that is sometimes surgerized away - thanks mainly to oppressive (white) beauty standards.

 The titles of the works focussing on _Kim's_ eyes are all the same: _The Fold_.
-In such a way, the artist asserts something more complicated and resonant about society - beyond all his self-affacing avoidance.
+In such a way, the artist asserts something more complicated and resonant about society - beyond all his self-effacing avoidance.

 _Sang Woo Kim: The Seer, The Seen is at Herald Street (London).
 14 November 2024 - 01 February 2025_